-Scale Levels: (choose one) V Vhere there is sufficie ent evidence to rate current pro ficiency on this indicator, assign a proficient cy level by checking o one of the four proficiency levels s below.
-If not being rated at this time, leave blai nk: [] Highly Effective [] Effective [] Needs Improvement [] Unsatisfactory - · · · · · · · · · · · · · · · · · · · Evidence Log (Specifically, v vhat has been observ ed that reflects current profici ency on this indicator?
-The examples above are illu strative and do not r eflect an exclusive list of what is expected):
+Scale Levels: (choose one) Where there is sufficient evidence to rate current proficiency on this indicator, assign a proficiency level by checking one of the four proficiency levels below.
+If not being rated at this time, leave blank: [] Highly Effective [] Effective [] Needs Improvement [] Unsatisfactory Evidence Log (Specifically, what has been observed that reflects current proficiency on this indicator?
+The examples above are illustrative and do not reflect an exclusive list of what is expected): The examples above are mas trative and do not i check an exclusive list of what s expected.

-Effective Needs Improvement Unsatisfactory
+Highly Effective Effective Needs Improvement Unsatisfactory What might be some of the potential benefits that would come from you sharing your talents in this area with your colleagues in the district?
 In what ways are you utilizing the recognition of failure as an opportunity to improve?
-How do you enable those that make progress to share "by what method" they did so?
-How might you compare your beliefs about the importance of providing individual and collective praise to your actual practice?
-As you assess the importance of acknowledging failures and celebrating accomplishments, what assumptions are guiding you?

-most aware of as you make

-future plans in this area?
+How do you enable those that make progress to share "by what method" they did How might you compare your beliefs about the importance of providing individual and collective praise to your actual practice?
+As you assess the importance of acknowledging failures and celebrating accomplishments, what assumptions are guiding you? so?
+What do you want to be most aware of as you make future plans in this area?

-t t utilizing the recognition of failure as an opportunity to mprove?
-How do you enable those that make progress to share 'by what method" they did n what ways are you utilizing the recognition of failure as an opportunity to importance of providing individual and collective praise to your actual practice?
-How might you compare your beliefs about the importance of providing individual and collective praise to your actual practice?
-What make progress to share by what method" they did so?
-What do you want to be most aware of as you make